 Examination of the global environment of business and roles of multinational corporations in the globalization process.
 Special emphasis is placed on comparative management, international investment, finance, marketing and human resource management.
-Prerequisites: Major in Business Administration or Accounting AND BSAD 325, BSAD 329, and BSAD 349.
+Prerequisites: Major in Business Administration, Accounting, or Master of Accountancy, AND BSAD 325, BSAD 329, and BSAD 349.